Updated on August 30th, 2022 by Bob Ciura

 About this best dividend stock selection’s author: Eli Inkrot is President of Premium Services at Sure Dividend, overseeing the Sure Analysis Research Database, Newsletters and Special Reports.
 Previously, Eli was an analyst in private real estate, VP and Portfolio Manager for a money management firm, VP for a financial software company and an independent equity analyst.
 Eli received a degree in Business and Economics from Otterbein University and a Master’s in Finance from the University of Tampa, where he was named the “most outstanding graduate student.”

-High-Yield Retirement Stock #2: Johnson & Johnson (JNJ)
+Best Retirement Stock #2: Johnson & Johnson (JNJ)

 This best dividend stock selection is from Bob Ciura of Sure Dividend.